Ranaghat: Railways

-Railway ministry of India are taking steps to make Ranaghat Railway station as a station of national importance.
-Numerous plans have been considered for the modernization and improvement of the platforms and the surrounding areas.

 Roadways

 The town has three bus-stands, one at Rathtala, one near Ranaghat College and one over GNPC Road opposite police phari.
 CSTC buses plying from Kolkata going to North Bengal also has a stop at Ranaghat on NH-34.
-Buses ply to Krishnanagar, Hanskhali, Aishmali, Palassey, Bethua and other parts of Nadia district.
+Buses ply to Krishnanagar, Hanskhali, Palashi and other parts of Nadia district.
 Long-distance night buses to north Bengal are also available.
 People in general, though prefer trains because of ready availability and more convenience.

 SH 11 meets NH 12 at Ranaghat.

-Auto rickshaw service might be popular in other cities of West Bengal but it is available here.
-There are very few private cars.
+Auto rickshaw service are also available here.

 Airways

-Nearest airport from the town being the Netaji Subhash Chandra Bose International Airport at Dum Dum, almost 65 km from the town.
+The nearest airport from the town is the Netaji Subhash Chandra Bose International Airport at Dum Dum, almost 65 km from the town.